Metro Vancouver's last remaining glacier is disappearing fast | CBC News

 Since the end of the Little Ice Age, Dunkley estimates the lower glacier has retreated by roughly 720 metres.

-Official estimates provided by Metro Vancouver show the lower glacier's elevation between 2018 and 2022 has decreased between about four to 20 metres, while the upper glacier has receded by eight to 10 metres.
+Official estimates provided by Metro Vancouver show the lower glacier's elevation between 2018 and 2022 has decreased by about four to 20 metres, while the upper glacier has receded by eight to 10 metres.

 "It's an endangered species, and it's an iconic image of what's happening in the region," he said.